crossingts/cybersecurityfoundations/6.-practical-foundations-in-ethical-hacking/common-attack-targets/README.md

 ### Detection, exploitation, and mitigation of prioritized vulnerabilities

-A consolidated toolkit and response playbook for each vulnerability category, combining the practical tools and high-level response steps security professionals use.
+The following table presents a consolidated toolkit and response playbook for each vulnerability category, combining the practical tools and high-level response steps security professionals use.

 **Vulnerability Response Toolkit and Playbook**